 After being engulfed by the waterfall, we emerged from the frigid white water with loud woohoos and giant smiles of achievement having made it out with all of our rafting group still on board.
 And I came to a decision quite instantly: Hell YES, that was a GREAT idea!

-After navigating through the rocks at the base we took a short break to celebrate and watch the other rafts plummet over the falls.
+After navigating through the rocks at the base of Husam Falls we took a short break to celebrate and watch the other rafts plummet over the falls.
 Luckily, no one fell in.
 Apparently, it is more common to take a swim earlier in the season when the waterfall is much more dangerous.
 So, I’m glad we went when we did toward season’s end.

 “Riding the Bull” on the White Salmon River

 I was so psyched I didn’t fall out of the raft at the falls, I felt like I was up for anything.
 But if you think the adrenaline rush is finished after going over the falls, you are way wrong.
 There are still many twists and turns to navigate, and way more fun to be had – including a truly unique experience called “Riding the Bull.”